memarostudio/aprhealthequity/README.md

 Site: [https://healthequity.aprnetwork.org/](https://healthequity.aprnetwork.org/)

 This repository hosts all background and outro/join-us section videos used in the Webflow project.
-Videos are served via GitHub Pages to avoid Webflow’s native video limitations (file-size caps, compression, and forced playback controls).
-All videos are embedded in Webflow using custom HTML `<video>` elements inside code embeds.
+Videos are hosted via GitHub Pages as static assets to be referenced directly in Webflow using custom HTML `<video>` elements inside code embeds.

 ---